Rupprecht, Crown Prince of Bavaria

-Rupprecht, Crown Prince of Bavaria, Duke of Bavaria, Franconia and in Swabia, Count Palatine by (the) Rhine (Rupprecht Maria Luitpold Ferdinand; English: Robert Maria Leopold Ferdinand; 18 May 1869 – 2 August 1955), was the last heir apparent to the Bavarian throne.
-During the first half of the First World War he commanded the 6th Army on the Western Front.
+Rupprecht, Crown Prince of Bavaria, Duke of Bavaria, Franconia and in Swabia, Count Palatine by the Rhine (Rupprecht Maria Luitpold Ferdinand; English: Rupert Maria Leopold Ferdinand; 18 May 1869 – 2 August 1955), was the last heir apparent to the Bavarian throne.
+During the first half of World War I, he commanded the 6th Army on the Western Front.
 From August 1916, he commanded Army Group Rupprecht of Bavaria, which occupied the sector of the front opposite the British Expeditionary Force.

 Childhood

-Rupprecht was born in Munich, the eldest of the thirteen children of Ludwig III, the last King of Bavaria, and of Archduchess Maria Theresa of Austria-Este, a niece of Duke Francis V of Modena.
+Rupprecht was born in Munich, the eldest of the thirteen children of Prince Ludwig (later King of Bavaria as Ludwig III) and of Archduchess Maria Theresa of Austria-Este, a niece of Duke Francis V of Modena.
 He was a member of the lineage of both Louis XIV of France and William the Conqueror.
 As a direct descendant of Henrietta of England, daughter of Charles I of England, he was claimant to the thrones of England, Scotland and Ireland in the Jacobite succession.
 His early education from the age of seven was conducted by Freiherr Rolf Kreusser, an Anglo-Bavarian.
 In his youth, he spent much of his time at Schloss Leutstetten, Starnberg, and at the family's villa near Lindau, Lake Constance, where he was able to develop a keen interest in sports.
 His education was traditional and conservative, but he became the first member of the royal house of Bavaria to spend time at a public school, when he was educated at the Maximilian-Gymnasium in Munich, where he spent four years.
 Apart from his academic studies and his training in riding and dancing, at school he was also obliged to learn a trade, and he chose carpentry.